-Inspiration is the impetus to move ahead, and people have sought it from the most unlikely places.
-Born in a modest family in Ouagadougou, Burkina Faso, Alimata Arzouma Bandaogo, a 2019 One Planet Laureate Candidate, recalls seeing a beautiful house on her daily route to school as a child.
-She was fascinated by the house's beauty, and upon inquiry, she learned that the owner was an agricultural engineer.
-Immediately, she told her friends she would be an agricultural engineer too when she grew up.
-Bandaogo, an agripedologist at the Institute for Environment and Agricultural Research (INERA), Burkina Faso, now lives her childhood dream.
-She works on, among other things, finding strategies to improve soil production.
-She also researches improved crop varieties and their introduction in rural areas.
+Inspiration is the impetus to move ahead, aptitude for science subjects.
+In 2005, she obtained her General University Study Diploma and people have sought it from the most unlikely places.
+Born in a modest family in (DEUG - Diplôme d'Etude Universitaire Ouagadougou, Burkina Faso, Alimata Arzouma Générale) at the University of Professor Joseph Bandaogo, a 2019 One Planet Laureate Ki-ZERBO, where she pursued her dream of Candidate, recalls seeing a beautiful house on becoming an Agronomist Engineer.
+After her daily route to school as a child.
+She was passing the entrance test to the Institute of fascinated by the house's beauty, and upon Rural Development, she naturally chose to inquiry, she learned that the owner was an study agronomy.
+Her passion for this profession agricultural engineer.
+Immediately, she told her was unwavering, and she sailed through her friends she would be an agricultural engineer agronomy engineering degree in 2008. too when she grew up.
+Bandaogo, an agri-During her training, Bandaogo comprehended pedologist at the Institute for Environment and the challenges that plagued her country's Agricultural Research (INERA), Burkina Faso, agricultural sector, including soil degradation, now lives her childhood dream.
+She works declining yields, and climate change. on, among other things, finding strategies to Agriculture is the backbone of the Burkinabè improve soil production.
+She also researches economy, and smallholder farmers constitute improved crop varieties and their introduction 80 percent of the country's agricultural in rural areas. community27.
+The sector is characterized by scarcity of secure arable land and markets, limited access to quality inputs and services, and unavailability of financial services.